 Altitude.
-We can produce more Vit-D from sunlight exposure when we are higher up.
+We can produce more Vitamin D from sunlight exposure when we are higher up.
 All else being equal the sun is more intense on top of a mountain than at the beach.
 This seems intuitive as we will be closer to the source.
 Also, the air tends to be cleaner at higher altitudes which means less UV-B blocking.

-Sun Blocking and Filtering
+Sunlight Blocking and Filtering

 Air Pollution and Smog.
 Urban smog is a mixture of pollutants.
 Like the atmosphere and clouds, smog can be dense enough to absorb UV-B rays thereby reducing the amount of UV-B reaching your skin.5

 Window Glass.
 Regular glass absorbs UV-B radiation and exposure of sunlight through glass windows will result in little or no production of D3.
 Regular glass blocks UV radiation but quartz glass does not.6

 Clothing.
 Clothes can block UV-B rays but the amount of blocking depends on the thickness of the fabric and how tightly woven the fabric is.
 Some studies suggest fabric color is also a factor.7

 Sunscreen.
 The application of sunscreen also reduces Vitamin D production.
 Wearing sunscreen with a sun protection factor of 30 or more can reduce Vitamin D production by more than 95%.8

 Biological Ability to Produce Vitamin D